 Beach Nesting Birds

-Each year, from mid-February until late August, volunteers from Sarasota Audubon monitor and protect our beach nesting birds.
-Four species have used Sarasota’s beaches for thousands of years: Snowy Plover, Wilson’s Plover, Least Tern and Black Skimmer.
-Sadly, their numbers have plummeted due to the increase in human population, especially along our shoreline.
-(Read More…)
+Each year, from mid-February until late August, volunteers from Sarasota Audubon help to monitor four species that use Sarasota’s beaches: Snowy Plover, Wilson’s Plover, Least Tern and Black Skimmer.
+Sadly, their numbers have plummeted due to the increase in human population and subsequent beach usage.

 Citizen Science